shreepatel0527/weavehacks-2025/README.md

 16. Record parameters (Data Collection Agent: Voice to Text)
 17. Set up video feed to monitor experiment
 18. Go home bc the oil bath will take 16 hours
-19. Monitor video feed (AI)
+19. Monitor video feed (AI TBD WHAT THIS LOOKS LIKE)
 20. Record data from video feed -- qualitative changes (Data Collection Agent?
 TBD)
-21. In the event of a safety issue, alert scientist (AI)
+21. In the event of a safety issue, alert scientist (Safety Monitoring Agent)
 22. In the event of a safety issue, turn off lab instruments (Lab Instrument Control Agent)

 ## Agents